mohite2/High-Tech-Sculptures-Numpy-3D/README.md

 11. INCLUDE the output text file in your GitHub repository to make checking your calculations easier.

-REQUIRED:
-To get full credit, complete the functions and program to solve the questions above.
-Also _one_ of these things:

-A.  Write enough Doctests in your program so that the Doctests With Coverage report in PyCharm shows at least 80% actual coverage for the numpy_marble_solution.py file. **OR**
+OPTIONAL:
+Try this to experiment with continuous integration.
+If you do this successfully, but have mistakes elsewhere, it can supplant up to 10% of the score.

-B.  Configure TravisCI to work on your repository and showing proof, such taking a screenshot of your build history and committing that screen shot image into your GitHub repository where we can see it.
+Configure TravisCI to work on your repository and show proof, such as taking a screenshot of your build history and including that image in your GitHub repository where we can see it.
 Remember you get TravisCI free as part of the GitHub "StudentPack".
 I have even included a working .travis.yml configuration file to make this much easier.